Visit Sydney – Waterfront

 Sydney is the largest city in Australia with a population of about 5 million.
 Captain Cook sailed into Botany Bay in 1770 and the city was founded in 1778 with the establishment of a penal colony.
 The city is centered around Port Jackson and Botany Bay in the state of New South Wales.
 The Blue Mountains are to the west and Royal National Park is south of the city.

-The Sydney Airport is about a half hour south of the main downtown tourist attractions.
+You can get to Sydney through Sydney Airport, which is about a half hour south of the main downtown tourist attractions.
 You can use the rail system from the airport to downtown by purchasing an Opal card.
 The card preloads cash and deducts the fare when you tap the card before and after your ride.
 The Opal card also works on buses.
-It’s a convenient way to travel about town.
-It’s also cheaper than cab fare to and from the airport.
+Buses are a convenient way to travel about town.
+The rail system is also cheaper than cab fare to and from the airport.